 What are the different types of birth control?

 There’re physical and non-physical contraceptives.
 The physical type is limited to male and female condoms, diaphragm, cervical cap, sponge, and vaginal spermicides.
-However, the non-physical contraceptives are further subdivided into hormonal and non-hormonal methods; for instance, it includes pills, intrauterine devices (IUDs) which are hormonal and non-hormonal, vaginal rings, implants & birth control patches.
+However, the non-physical contraception methods are further subdivided into hormonal and non-hormonal methods; for instance, it includes pills, intrauterine devices (IUDs) which are hormonal and non-hormonal, vaginal rings, implants & birth control patches.

 How to know the right choice of contraceptive for you?